-Bot scores · Cloudflare Bot Management docs
+Bot scores

 The JavaScript Detections (JSD) engine identifies headless browsers and other malicious fingerprints.
 This engine performs a lightweight, invisible JavaScript injection on the client side of any request while honoring our strict privacy standards.
 We do not collect any personally identifiable information during the process.
 The JSD engine either blocks, challenges, or passes requests to other engines.

 JSD is enabled by default but completely optional.
-To adjust your settings, open the Bot Management Configuration page from Firewall > Bots.
+To adjust your settings, open the Bot Management Configuration page from Security > Bots.

 Comparison to Threat Score